FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 ### Upgrade Parts

+If, like the example above, your computer meets most of the minimum requirements but needs an upgrade in only a few departments, you may be able to upgrade it.
+However, keep in mind that this might be difficult if you have a laptop or an older desktop.

-If you don't feel comfortable doing this or an older laptop, you may want to look into buying a new computer.
-Laptops are nearly impossible to upgrade most times and the only components that are easily upgradable are often the hard drive and the RAM.
+Laptops are nearly impossible to upgrade and the only components that are easily upgradable are often the hard drive and the RAM and old desktops are held back by their motherboard, which limits what other components are compatible with it.
+While you can upgrade a desktop's motherboard, you would basically be building a computer pretty much from scratch at that point.

-It is really hard to upgrade old desktops as well, depending on the age.
-For example, if your motherboard only supports DDR2 RAM, it can be both very hard and very expensive to upgrade.
-Additionally, newer processors will be incompatible with older motherboards as well, so there will almost always be some sort of bottleneck.
-This was the problem I faced with my 10 yr old desktop that is now relegated to being a small Minecraft server.

 -----

 ### Build or Buy a Computer

 #### Building a Computer

-{: .warning }
-I would not recommend building a computer if you do not know what you are doing.
-Building a computer can be cheaper than buying a pre-built one but if you are not handling or installing components correctly, you could easily cause irreparable damage to them.

 If you are experienced and looking to build a PC, but need suggestions on hardware that fit your budget, you can check out these Reddit communities:
 * [r/BuildAPC](https://www.reddit.com/r/buildapc/) - "A community-driven subreddit dedicated to custom PC assembly.
 Anyone is welcome to seek the input of our helpful community as they piece together their desktop."